-- Too many students opt for a particular course. - Too few students opt for a particular course. - We wish to advise a better range of courses to meet a student's needs. - Combinations of courses are chosen which are impossible to timetable.
+- Too many students opt for a particular course. - Too few students opt for a particular course. - We wish to advise a better range of courses to meet a student's needs.

 Careers Advice - Decision Making

 1. Consider the issues and goals